-These circuits will be included on the PCB:
+These features are included on the PCB:

 LED Status Circuit for Charging and Low Battery